mrkkrp/dot-emacs/README.md

 to search for ways to improve your workflow and efficiency — sky is the limit.

-What is so special about these configuration files?
-Well, first of all, `.emacs` file contains all the interesting things.
-And it's just 600+ lines long, look at it and you will find it quite dense.
-It's also pretty lightweight and requires only 16 packages to work.

 ## Features

 Some minor features I have implemented (nothing special):